Lancashire Constabulary: Officers killed in the line of duty

+Lancashire Police Museum

+Located in Lancaster Castle, in the former site of HMP Lancaster, Lancashire Police Museum is free to enter with sixteen galleries, each in former prison cells.
+Exhibits include police uniforms, radios, handcuffs, saddles and other evocative objects.

 Divisions and collaborations

-The force is split into 5 divisions, three geographical and two based at the force HQ at Hutton.
+The force is split into three geographical divisions, and a number of specialist units are based within force HQ at Hutton.
 The split is approximate, and divisions are deliberately vague, giving a seamless approach to policing in the Lancashire area.
 The geographical divisions and their headquarters are as follows:

-Western

-The headquarters are in Blackpool from where this division is responsible for the Fylde area stretching from Bispham down to Kirkham.
-Lancaster is also assigned with the policing of Morecambe, Heysham and the Wyre area.
-A new divisional HQ was opened in 2018.